Tafara-N/alx-react/0x05-react_state/README.md

 **Modify the `Notifications` container in `task_3/dashboard/src/Notifications/Notifications.js`:**

-Refactor the code to delete the function markAsRead, we can now use the real one Refactor the code to delete the shouldComponentUpdate, the component is only using prop and state, and you should be able to optimize the performance with PureComponent
+- Refactor the code to delete the function `markAsRead`, we can now use the real one
+- Refactor the code to delete the `shouldComponentUpdate`, the component is only using prop and state, and you should be able to optimize the performance with `PureComponent`
-Use the newly created function markNotificationAsRead to mark a notification as read Define the prop type and the default for markNotificationAsRead
+- Use the newly created function `markNotificationAsRead` to mark a notification as read
+- Define the prop type and the default for `markNotificationAsRead`

 **Modify the test suite in `task_3/dashboard/src/Notifications/Notifications.test.js`:**